 Rich revenue sources

-Five states also impose a gross receipts tax specifically on telecommunications services: Pennsylvania has a 5-percent gross receipts tax, for instance; Maryland is 2-percent and New York is 2.5-percent.
+Other states also impose a gross receipts tax specifically on telecommunications services: Pennsylvania has a 5-percent gross receipts tax, for instance; Maryland is 2-percent and New York is 2.5-percent.
 These are annual corporate-type taxes, many times requiring an estimated payment like a corporate income tax.

 Why telecoms need to get taxes right